 yay -Si package-name

-For AUR packages, this shows the maintainer, votes, popularity, dependencies, and last update date.
+For AUR packages, this shows the maintainer, votes, popularity, dependencies, out-of-date status, and last update date.
+Use this for version-specific checks instead of assuming an older release is still current.

 Remove Packages